telefonicaid/iotagent-node-lib/README.md

 ### The ´TimeInstant´ element

-As part of the device to entity mapping process the IoT creates and updates automatically a special timestamp.
+As part of the device to entity mapping process the IoT Agent creates and updates automatically a special timestamp.
 This timestamp is represented as two different properties of the mapped entity::

 * An attribute metadata named `TimeInstant` per dynamic attribute mapped, which captures as an ISO8601 timestamp when